Tanvi515/predictive-delivery-optimizer/README.md

 # predictive-delivery-optimizer
-Made by Tanvi Sood
+# Made by Tanvi Sood
-Case study : Predicive-delivery-optimizer
+# A Case study
+# Predicive-delivery-optimizer